-TWO HEALING S IN CAPERNAUM John 4:46-50 Mutt.
-0. J-1 J, Luke 7.1-10 Jesus in Cana Jesus in Capernaum Approached by a Courtier Approached by a Centurion Son is healed Servant is healed Jesus invited to home Jesus asked to speak a word Jesus comments on unbelief Jesus comments on great faith Early in Galilean ministry Later in Galilean ministry
+TWO HEALINGS IN CAPERNAUM

+Matt.
+8:5-13, Luke 7:1-10

+Jesus in Capernaum

+Approached by a Centurion

+Servant is healed

+Jesus asked to speak a word

+Jesus comments on great faith

+Later in Galilean ministry

 The Greek term basilikos used to describe this nobleman was normally used to identify those related to the king by blood or office.
 This man was probably a high ranking officer associated with Herod Antipas.
 (On the night before Jesus' crucifixion, Herod himself met Jesus hoping to witness a miracle [Luke 23:8].
 The healing of an associate's son may have been the event that first introduced Herod to the miraculous ministry of Jesus.)